hanyangyexun/AAS-based-PnP-Demo/README.md

 # AAS-based-PnP-Demo
-This is the repo for AAS based Plug-and-Produce demo system.
+This is the repo for AAS based Plug-and-Produce demo system, which was created according to